Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits

 A wide range of applications in practice can be modeled by linear bandits.
 For example, \citet{tao2018best} considered online advertising, where the goal is to select an advertisement from a pool to maximize the probability of clicking for web users with different features.
 Empirically, the probability of clicking can be approximated by a linear combination of various attributes associated with the user and the advertisements (such as age, gender, the domain, keywords, advertising genres, etc.).
 Moreover, \citet{hoffman2014correlation} applied the linear bandit model into the traffic sensor network problem and the problem of automatic model selection and algorithm conﬁguration.

-\paragraph{Main contributions.} Our main contributions are as follows: \begin{enumerate}[(i)] \item We design an algorithm named {\em Optimal Design-based Linear Best Arm Identification} (OD-LinBAI).
-This parameter-free algorithm utilizes a phased elimination-based strategy in which the number of times each arm is pulled in each phase depends on G-optimal designs \citep{kiefer1960equivalence}. \item We derive an upper bound on the failure probability of OD-LinBAI.
-In particular, we show that the exponent depends on a hardness quantity $H_{2,\mathrm{lin}}$.
+\textbf{Main contributions.} Our main contributions are as follows: \begin{enumerate}[label = (\roman*)] \item We design an algorithm {\em Optimal Design-based Linear Best Arm Identification} (OD-LinBAI).
+This {\em computationally efficient} algorithm utilizes a phased elimination-based strategy in which the number of times each arm is pulled in each phase depends on G-optimal designs \citep{kiefer1960equivalence}.
+Besides, OD-LinBAI is {\em totally parameter-free}, whereas some existing methods (e.g., BayesGap and Peace) require the knowledge of the problem instance (which is typically not known in practice).

+\item We derive an upper bound on the failure probability of OD-LinBAI.
+The failure probability is a significant improvement over those of existing methods which we survey in detail in Section~\ref{sec:comparisons}.
+In particular, we show that the exponent of the failure probability depends on a hardness quantity $H_{2,\mathrm{lin}}$.
 This quantity is a function of {\em only} the first $d-1$ optimality gaps, where $d$ is the dimension of the arm vectors.